adrienjoly/ideas/index.md

        data-dir="left"
        title="Powered by Lead Stories' OpenShareCount">0</a>
   </span>
-- #info Improve "Card this to trello" (Chome extension) so that it uploads a screenshot of the current page to the card. https://chrome.google.com/webstore/detail/card-this-to-trello/llapjidoaciepmfjchefhhachlmehfdl
+- <span class="hashtag">#info</span> Improve "Card this to trello" (Chome extension) so that it uploads a screenshot of the current page to the card. https://chrome.google.com/webstore/detail/card-this-to-trello/llapjidoaciepmfjchefhhachlmehfdl
   <span id="939747334" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"